4 min read

 Grocery retailers have certainly been the pioneers of mass personalisation in the omnichannel retail world.
-Next, with the greatest potential to benefit from personalisation in my view, will be pharmacy retail.
-In this article, I explain why and look at three big opportunities for pharmacy retail in the years ahead.
+Next, with the greatest potential to benefit from personalisation, in my view, will be pharmacy retail.
+In this article, Jonathan Reeve explains why and looks at three big opportunities for pharmacy retail in the years ahead.

 If a pharmacy retailer helps me improve my health and quality of life, the value they deliver to me is unparalleled.
 As a starting point, therefore, the customer stands to benefit in significant ways.

 Customers are already getting used to adopting digital technology to manage their health.
 There are several Apps available in Australia and New Zealand, including Amcal Pharmacy, Chemist Warehouse’s Wellness @ Your Fingertips, Green Cross Health's The Doctors, MedAdvisor’s Medications Management and Priceline’s Pharmacy Script.
 However, the current offerings are yet to fully capitalise on the personalised marketing opportunity presented by customers using these Apps, even though personalised recommendations and offers would be a natural extension of managing one’s health via digital platforms.